CaTS-Bench: Can Language Models Describe Time Series?: Experiments

 \subsection{Role of the Visual Modality}

 \paragraph{Visual Modality Ablation.} We perform a modality removal experiment by stripping away the time series plot and providing only the associated textual metadata and the numeric values of the time series.
 This quantifies the contribution of the visual channel and enables a better understanding of the model's captioning performance.
 We evaluate a selected subset of pretrained baselines to assess their intrinsic reliance on vision.
-Full results can be found in Appendix~\ref{visual ablation}.

-Our experiments suggest that the additional contribution of the visual modality to caption quality is insignificant for most models.
-As shown in Figure~\ref {fig:hmap}, most models show only marginal performance drops, or even slight gains, when the time series plot is removed, suggesting a strong dependence on textual priors over visual understanding.
-In particular, models such as \texttt{Idefics2}, \texttt{Phi-4 M.I.}, and \texttt{InternVL} perform better in text-only settings on most metrics, hinting that generation is largely driven by language pretraining or instruction tuning rather than true visual interpretation.
+Our experiments show that visual input contributes little to caption quality for most models.
+As Figure~\ref{fig:hmap} illustrates, removing the plot image produces only minor changes in both semantic and numeric performance, with numeric accuracy degrading modestly and sometimes even improving without the plot.
+This suggests that models rely mainly on textual priors rather than grounded interpretation of the plotted signal, so caption generation is driven primarily by language-level analysis of typical time series behaviors.

-Models such as \texttt{QwenVL}, \texttt{LLaVA 1.6} and \texttt{Claude 3 Haiku} maintain strong performance with visual input, but the performance gap ($\Delta$) remains modest, underscoring the underuse of plot-based information.
-Interestingly, the numeric score tends to decline when visual input is removed, hinting at weak but present reliance on the plot for numeric reasoning.
-These results point to a subtle yet important misalignment: models are exposed to visual data but often fail to meaningfully reason with it.
-This phenomenon is not limited to line plots, as discussed in~\ref{sec:visual-encodings}, even more expressive visual forms (e.g., Gramian Angular Fields and recurrence plots) fail to trigger visual reasoning of current VLMs in TSC.
+The weak sensitivity to image removal indicates that visual input is only weakly used during generation, for both semantic and numeric metrics, implying that vision plays a limited role in numeric grounding.
+As discussed in Section~\ref{sec:visual-encodings}, this phenomenon is not restricted to line plots: more expressive encodings such as Gramian Angular Fields and recurrence plots likewise fail to elicit strong visual reasoning from current VLMs in TSC.

+Figure~\ref{fig:hmap-annotations} isolates the effect of numeric annotations on the plot, while keeping the visual modality fixed.
+In contrast to the full-versus-no-plot comparison, the impact here is substantially larger.
+When time series values are explicitly annotated, models show clear improvements in fine-grained numeric metrics, particularly $\texttt{Max}$, $\texttt{Min}$, and $\texttt{Mean}$.
+Removing these annotations while retaining the plotted curve leads to pronounced drops in numeric fidelity.
+This pattern indicates that models benefit primarily from explicit numeric text embedded in the image, rather than from interpreting the visual shape of the time series curve.
+The relatively small and inconsistent changes in $\texttt{Std}$ further suggest that dispersion is not reliably inferred from visual structure alone.